St Mary's University, Twickenham: Rio 2016

 St Mary's saw 22 athletes attend both the 2016 Summer Olympics and Paralympic Games in Rio, topping the record 18 selected for London 2012.
 The athletes contributed six medals to Team GB, ranking the university as the 25th most successful 'nation' on the medal table with three gold medals, two silver medals and one bronze medal.
 Medallists at the Games include distance runner and alumnus Mo Farah.
 Elsewhere, rowers Moe Sbihi and Karen Bennett achieved gold and silver, respectively.

 Other medallists included boxer Joshua Buatsi, who achieved Bronze and Simon Amor, who coached the Men's Rugby 7s squad to a silver medal.

+Tokyo 2020

+At the Tokyo 2020 Olympic Games, a number of athletes and alumni associated with St Mary's University, Twickenham were selected to represent their countries in athletics, rowing, cycling, and para-sport events.
+Endurance Performance Centre athletes such as Revee Walcott-Nolan and Jake Wightman made their Olympic debuts for Great Britain in track events, while alumna Steph Twell competed in the marathon and Anna Møller represented Denmark in the steeplechase.
+Several rowing alumni including Moe Sbihi MBE, Karen Bennett and Matilda Horn were selected for Team GB's rowing crews at Tokyo, with Sbihi competing in the men's eight.
+Paralympic competitors such as Corrine Hall and wheelchair racer David Weir also took part in cycling and athletics respectively at the Tokyo Games.

+Paris 2024

+At the Paris 2024 Olympic Games, twelve athletes with a current or previous affiliation to the university were selected to compete across athletics, triathlon, rugby sevens and para-cycling.
+Alumna Beth Potter won two bronze medals for Great Britain in the women's triathlon and mixed relay events.
+Alumnus Aaron Grandidier won a gold medal with the French men's rugby sevens team.
+Endurance Performance Centre alumnus Emile Cairess finished fourth in the men's marathon, the highest placing by a British male marathon runner at the Olympic Games since 2004.

+2025 Women's Rugby World Cup

+In women's rugby union, four alumnae — Ellie Kildunne, Jess Breach, Abi Burton and Rosie Galligan — were members of the England national team that won the 2025 Women's Rugby World Cup, defeating Canada in the final at Twickenham Stadium.
+During the same tournament, current student Aoife Wafer represented Ireland and reached the quarter-final stage of the competition.

 Partnerships

 St Mary's operates a number of partnerships with higher education providers, charities, sporting organisations, businesses, and religious organisations.
 Amongst these are The Royal Ballet, London Irish RFC, Roman Catholic Archdiocese of St Andrews and Edinburgh, Chelsea FC Foundation, University of Notre Dame, Union Theological College, University of Notre Dame Australia, Institut Catholique de Paris, amongst many others.